Tai-Hsien/3D_Printing/README.md

  - iTero element

  To learn how to conduct an intraoral scan, please ask our dental assistants.
-When you plan to 3D print the model, please remember which scanner you used, because the way to export digital files (STL files) are different (see step 2).
+When you plan to 3D print the model, please remember which scanner you used, because the way to export digital files (STL files) are different (see Step 2).

 ## Step 2.
 Export the intraoral scan